 The Applicant cannot design the Facility in all circumstances to meet the Town's requirements.
 As explained throughout this Application, the Facility was designed to avoid and minimize impacts to various environmental resources.
 Complete avoidance of federal and state wetlands, streams, and their adjacent areas is not achievable due to the topographical constraints, land access, and the presence of other sensitive resources that were considered for avoidance.
 See Revised Exhibits 13 and 14 for more details on the Applicant's avoidance, minimization and mitigation to water and wetland resources.
 The Applicant went through a thorough design process to locate the Facility in the least impactful locations overall, considering all the siting constraints that the Applicant must consider including resource availability and environmental impacts.
 Therefore, in order to meet the Town's wetland and stream setbacks and not increase other environmental impacts, the Facility would have to remove capacity to accommodate the Town of Glen Solar Law (2022).
 Otherwise, relocation of the Facility to accommodate the law could increase impacts on other parcels that will also have environmental considerations, as more parcels will be needed to meet the proposed generation capacity of the Facility.
-For example, extending the setback to follow the Town law for wetland W-NSD-69 would remove over 500-kilowatt (kW) of installed capacity from that single location which would then need to be located elsewhere to achieve the Facility's proposed capacity (see Table 2).
+For example, extending the setback to follow the Town law for wetland W-JMP-45 would remove over 1,000-kilowatt (kW) of installed capacity from that single location which would then need to be located elsewhere to achieve the Facility's proposed capacity (see Table 2).
 Extrapolated across the Facility Site, additional acres would be required in order to build the Project.
-Overall, the Facility would lose 4.67 acres of buildable land and 9.17 MW if panels were required to be removed to comply with this local law.
-Revised Figures 1 and 5 and Table 2 demonstrate the areas where wetlands have been avoided and where impacts are unavoidable.
+This is due to the buildable area and the length of Facility equipment.
+The proposed Facility design is composed of multiple PV arrays, each array comprised of a PV "string" sitting atop a tracker.
+A string is a group of 27 modules connected in-series.
+A single string of panels is about 30 meters long (approximately 100 feet).
+If any portion of a given 100-foot string is within this 500-foot setback area, that entire string must be removed from the Project.
+For example, if a single string tracker is about 30 meters long (approximately 100 feet) and 10 feet of this length crosses the setback area, the constraint creates 90 feet of unused space for the Project.
+This multiplies across the site for the multiple areas where panels may cross into the 100-foot buffer for wetlands.
+Overall, the Facility would lose 198.16 acres of the Facility Site and 9.95 MWac if panels were required to be removed to comply with this local law.
+Revised Figures 1 and 5 and Table 2 demonstrate the areas where features have been avoided and where impacts are unavoidable.